shreyabirthare/public_lab2/README.md

 ## Goals and Learning Outcomes

 This lab has the following learning outcomes with regards to concepts covered in class.
-1. Design distributed server applications using multi-tier architecture and microservices.
+1. Design distributed server applications using a multi-tier architecture and microservices.
-2. Design virtualized applications
+2. Design virtualized applications.
-3. Design interfaces for web application
+3. Design interfaces for web application.

 The lab also has the following learning outcomes with regards to practice and modern technologies.
 1. Learn how to implement a REST API server.